mcsepro/printf/README.md

 # 0x11.
 C - printf
-THIS IA A TEAM PROJECT DONE BY MARTINS AREM and IGBAYILOLA OLUWATOSIN SEMILORE **Concepts**
+THIS IS A TEAM PROJECT DONE BY MARTINS AREM and IGBAYILOLA OLUWATOSIN SEMILORE **Concepts**

 **For this project, students are expected to look at these concepts:**